 The collector daemon gathers the processed event and metering data captured by the notification and polling agents.
 It validates the incoming data and (if the signature is valid) then writes the messages to a declared target: database, file, gnocchi or http.

-More details on database and Gnocchi targets can be found in the install guide.
+More details on database and Gnocchi targets can be found in the Choosing a database backend guide.

 If the collected data from polling and notification agents are stored in Ceilometer’s database(s) (see the section Choosing a database backend), a REST API is available to access the collected data rather than by accessing the underlying database directly.

 Moreover, end users can also send their own application specific data into the database through the REST API for a various set of use cases.